how the dream was born under a piano in 1951

 All the things come back to you

-With the mention of “half my life’s in books’ written pages,” we learn life’s lessons come from many different places, including reading and studying others’ experiences.
-But we don’t just learn from books—we learn from both “fools and sages,” meaning we can find wisdom in unexpected places, whether from people’s mistakes or wise teachers.
-The line “all the things come back to you” suggests how life has a way of repeating the lessons we need to learn until they eventually become useful, even if we don’t know it at the time.
+With the mention of “half my life’s in books’ written pages,” life’s lessons come from many different places, including reading and studying others’ experiences.
+Lessons arrive not just from books but from unexpected places, whether from the mistakes of fools or the wisdom of sages.
+The line “all the things come back to you” suggests that life has a way of repeating the lessons we need to learn.

 Sing with me, sing for the year